 The start day is the day of the declaration by the Elected Member.

 All disclosures are to be made on a LG09A Disclosure of Gifts form and delivered to the City of Stirling Chief Executive Officer within three days of receiving the gift, once your candidate nomination has been made to the Returning Officer.

 Donors will also need to disclose any gifts made within the relevant period.
-Information to be supplied includes the name of the candidate, the name and address of the donor, the date the gift was promised or received, the value of the gift and a description of the gift.
+Information to be supplied includes the name of the candidate, the name and address of the donor, the date the gift was promised and received, the value of the gift and a description of the gift.